Skins (2017 film): Laura

 A man named Simon gets a call from his wife saying that their son is born, but he stays at a brothel.
 A nude elder woman tells Simon that "people were born to suffer" and that he should not go see his child because he is a pedophile.
 The woman brings in a child named Laura.
-When Laura takes off the ribbon she reveals that she has skin over her eyes and sings a song.
+When Laura takes off the ribbon, she reveals that she has skin over her eyes and sings a song.
+Then Simon rapes Laura.
 Simon then gives Laura two pink diamonds for eyes.

 17 years later, Laura who is now in her 20s still works at the brothel.
 A waitress who works there who is in debt attempts to steal Laura's diamonds, but when someone comes in the room she puts them in her mouth and ends up swallowing them.
 Laura starts to panic because she cannot do her job without her diamonds.
 When the waitress returns the diamonds to Laura, Laura says that she wants to touch her.
 She becomes uncomfortable at first, but realizes it is not bad.